About Pope County

 - Online access through CourtConnect is free for basic case information, though detailed documents may require in-person requests.

 Arkansas District Court in Pope County handles misdemeanor criminal cases, traffic violations, and preliminary hearings for felony charges.
-Justice of the Peace Courts operate in various townships throughout the county with limited jurisdiction over small claims cases and minor civil disputes.
+Justice of the Peace Courts operate in various townships throughout Pope County with limited jurisdiction over small claims cases and minor civil disputes.
 Municipal courts in Russellville, Atkins, Dover, and Pottsville handle city ordinance violations and traffic matters within their jurisdictions.

 Property & Public Records

-The Pope County Recorder's Office, located in the Pope County Courthouse at 100 West Main Street, Russellville, Arkansas 72801, maintains all land records including warranty deeds, quitclaim deeds, mortgages, deeds of trust, releases, mechanic's liens, judgment liens, easements, right-of-way agreements, and subdivision plat maps.
-The Recorder's Office can be reached at (479) 968-7441.
+Pope Circuit Clerk's Office, located in Pope County Courthouse at 100 West Main Street, Russellville, Arkansas 72801, maintains all land records including warranty deeds, quitclaim deeds, mortgages, deeds of trust, releases, mechanic's liens, judgment liens, easements, right-of-way agreements, and subdivision plat maps.
+The Recorder's Office can be contacted through the office’s website.
 Arkansas law requires recording of real property conveyances to provide constructive notice and establish priority of interests.

-- The office provides public access to records dating back to the county's formation in 1829, with indexes organized chronologically and by grantor/grantee names.
+- The office provides public access to records dating back to Pope County's formation in 1829, with indexes organized chronologically and by grantor/grantee names.

 - Online property record searching is available through third-party vendors and some direct county access, though availability and fees vary.

-- The Pope County Tax Collector's Office handles property tax payments and provides payment history records.
+- Pope County Tax Collector's Office handles property tax payments and provides payment history records.

 - Certified copies of recorded documents are available from the Recorder's Office for a statutory fee, typically $5.00 for the first page and $3.00 for each additional page, plus certification fees.